ietf-wg-cellar/matroska-specification/codec_specs.md

 An optional description for the encoding.
 This value is only intended for human consumption.

-### Initialisation
+### Initialization

-Each encoding supported for storage in Matroska MUST have a defined Initialisation.
-The Initialisation MUST describe the storage of data necessary to initialise the decoder, which MUST be stored within the `CodecPrivate Element`.
-When the Initialisation is updated within a track then that updated Initialisation data MUST be written into the `CodecState Element` of the first `Cluster` to require it.
-If the encoding does not require any form of Initialisation then `none` MUST be used to define the Initialisation and the `CodecPrivate Element` SHOULD NOT be written and MUST be ignored.
-Data that is defined Initialisation to be stored in the `CodecPrivate Element` is known as `Private Data`.
+Each encoding supported for storage in Matroska MUST have a defined Initialization.
+The Initialization MUST describe the storage of data necessary to initialize the decoder, which MUST be stored within the `CodecPrivate Element`.
+When the Initialization is updated within a track then that updated Initialization data MUST be written into the `CodecState Element` of the first `Cluster` to require it.
+If the encoding does not require any form of Initialization then `none` MUST be used to define the Initialization and the `CodecPrivate Element` SHOULD NOT be written and MUST be ignored.
+Data that is defined Initialization to be stored in the `CodecPrivate Element` is known as `Private Data`.

 ### Citation